mbaykara/k8s-troubleshooting/README.md

 # kubernetes-troubleshooting
-Hins and trick for troubleshooting Kubernetes in daily usage
+Hints and trick for troubleshooting Kubernetes in daily usage

+I appreciate any kind of contributions to this repo